evanodell/hansard/cran-comments.md

 #Comments
-This is the first submission of thsi package
+This is the first submission of this package